 The Museum has a booth both days at the top of the hill looking over the battlefield.
 Please visit and you will have an opportunity to talk to informed people of the raid as well as area history.
 Many history books and memorabilia will be available for purchase.

 About the Author, Jan Knowles

-Jan Knowles is a local historian and currently Projects Coordinator for the Hernando County fine Arts Council, Past President of the Hernando Historical Museum Association, Inc. from 1994 through 2008, as well as Chairman of the Brooksville Raid during those years.
+Jan Knowles is a local historian associated with the Hernando County fine Arts Council, the Hernando Historical Museum Association, Inc. and past multi-year Chairman of the Brooksville Raid Reenactment event.